 The Mother’s Day Walk for Peace is an annual fundraiser for the Louis D. Brown Peace Institute.
 Our goal is to raise $400,000 so we can so we can expand the services, training, and advocacy work we do.
 The Walk is also an opportunity for families across the region to honor the lives of our loved ones who have been killed.

 The Mother's Day Walk for Peace started in 1996 so mothers of murdered children could receive support and love from their neighbors.
-Twenty-one years later, the Mother’s Day Walk continues to be a powerful way to honor our loved ones who have been murdered and embrace our shared responsibility to create more peaceful communities.
+Twenty-three years later, the Mother’s Day Walk continues to be a powerful way to honor our loved ones who have been murdered and embrace our shared responsibility to create more peaceful communities.

 I’d like to participate in the Walk though some of my friends are concerned about going to Dorchester.

 The Walk is a safe, family friendly event.
 We encourage you to come and experience the beauty and assets of all the neighborhoods in between Fields Corner and Boston City Hall.
 The media tends to focus only on the bad things that happen in Dorchester and Roxbury, rather than the families who want to raise our children in peaceful communities and all the peacemaking work we do.
 The stereotypes and stigma imposed on urban neighborhoods actually prevents families who live here from receiving the support and services we deserve.
 The Mother’s Day Walk for Peace is an opportunity to resist shame and blame, and demand dignity and compassion for all families.

 I’d like to understand more about the neighborhoods we’re walking in -- Why is there so much violence in this small cluster of communities?